 Explore navigation allows you to quickly locate the object in a physical stack that needs to be debugged.
 This page walks you through a high-level troubleshooting scenario to illustrate the possibilities.

-Step 1: Analyzing the cluster
+Step 1: Analyze a cluster

 We suspect there's a problem with a Kubernetes cluster, but aren't sure where.
 As a result, we begin by analyzing the Cluster Overview dashboard.
 Everything that is running on the cluster is shown on this dashboard.
 The Terminated and Waiting by Namespace panel allows us to easily comprehend the failure states of the namespaces.
 This allows us to easily see if there are configuration issues or overall administration issues that need to be addressed.

-Step 2: Exploring a namespace
+Step 2: Explore a namespace

 To further pinpoint the problem with our cluster, we investigate the namespace by selecting kube-system in the navigation panel, and then switch to the Namespace Overview dashboard.
 This dashboard provides information on pods that are running in the deployment, failed pods, errors, CPU and memory usage, file system usage, terminated and waiting pods, and containers.
 In this example, we focus on the CPU and memory usage panels of the dashboard in our attempt to find out where our application is running into problems.

-Step 3: Drilling down into a pod
+Step 3: Drill down into a pod

 Once we've determined which pod is having problems, we can drill down into the pod for more granular data.
 For example, we can select the Details icon for a panel to view that data in a search, or review the actual logs in the Log Stream panel.